shakes76/PatternAnalysis-2024/recognition/siamese-network-46978554/README.md

 - Contrastive loss was used as described above.
 - The Adam optimiser was used with varying learning rates, as shown above.
 - Miners were experimented with to select the hardest pairs to classify during training.
 However, from my experience they were not very effective, and tended to stagnate training.
 - While training models for longer tended to decrease the loss steadily, the performance (measured via precision, recall, and AUROC) tended to also get worse.
-Accuracy tended to get better, but is not a good representation of the model performance given that the dataset is imbalanced.
+Accuracy tended to get better, but as discussed, is not a good representation of model performance for this dataset.
 - When classifying unseen images, I experimented with using KNN with the embeddings of the reference images as neighbouring points.
 This was not very effective.
 In my experience, a better classifier was a "majority vote" classifier (implemented in the code as `MajorityClassifier`), which pairs an unseen image to all reference images, uses the margin as a threshold to compute its similarity/dissimilarity from each reference image, and classifies it based on the majority vote.
 This is very similar to KNN, but a key difference is that it explicitly uses the margin during classification, which I believe is what made it more effective.

 ## References